Home ยป Recipe ยป Desserts ยป Southern Toasted Pecan Chewies

 See how lovely that batter is even with adding the eggs last?

 It even baked up perfectly!
-No one except me knew I had made a mistake, until now.
+No one except me knew I had made a mistake.

 Before attempting to remove the pecan chewies from the pan, allow them to cool completely.